Eamonbaloun/PC-Beginners-Guide/README.md

 - [Build](https://www.youtube.com/watch?v=FfbEcDff2Z0)
 - [Build](https://www.youtube.com/watch?v=Z-j9ILxpsCA)
-- I also have one build from another youtuber that is also good I would check it out if you have difficulty understanding Carey. _(BTW this video is in POV, so it is easy to see what to do)_
+- This build guide from Linus Tech Tips is also good I would check it out if you have difficulty with 2 other build guides. _(BTW this video is in POV, so it is easy to see what to do)_
   - [How to build a PC (POV)](https://www.youtube.com/watch?v=v7MYOpFONCU&amp;t=554s)
 - Here is a [beginners guide to gaming PC&#39;s](https://www.youtube.com/playlist?list=PLRnHcRQUxuoeQM4-llcMNXTakKZcAAyB6) playlist this will be another place to check when you come across something you may not know. _(these videos are optional)_
 - I will also include some tip videos from other Youtubers that are helpful to know before you build.